SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The dice is rolled at the start of each loop.
-Rather than moving the player immediately, a ``switch`` statement is used to consider the result of the move, and to work out if should be allowed to take the place:
+Rather than moving the player immediately, a ``switch`` statement is used to consider the result of the move, and to work out if should be allowed to take place:

 * If the dice roll will move the player onto the final square, the game is effectively over.